+There are a number of benefits and tax credits that you may be entitled to.
 Some benefits can be paid because your child is disabled while others may be paid to you for other reasons.
 For example, you may be getting disability living allowance (DLA) for your child and carer’s allowance as their carer.
-However depending on your income and certain other factors you may also be able to claim benefits such as income support, child tax credit and housing benefit.
+However, depending on your income and certain other factors you may also be able to claim benefits such as income support, child tax credit and housing benefit.

-From June 2013 DLA has been scrapped for disabled people aged 16 or above.
+Personal Independence Payment (PIP) is the disability benefit for disabled people aged 16 or above.
 Like DLA, PIP has two types of payment – a mobility component and a daily living component.
-However, the decision about whether someone qualifies for PIP will be based on different rules from DLA and will depend on the number of points you score following a medical assessment.
+However, the decision about whether someone qualifies for PIP is based on different rules than DLA and depends on the number of points you score following a medical assessment.

-The national charity for families of disabled children, Contact a Family has a freephone national helpline on 0808 808 3555 and can provide you with a free benefits check service and have a wealth
+- The national charity for families with disabled children, Contact, has a freephone national helpline on 0808808 3555 and can provide you with a free benefits check service and have a wealth

-Your Local Citizens Advice Bureau or welfare rights unit can carry out a full benefits check for you.
+- Your Local Citizens Advice or welfare rights unit can carry out a full benefits check for you.
 A range of useful information about benefits is available from their country-specific website pages: